 This Act protects you if you make a report of suspected child abuse to designated officers of Tusla, the Health Service Executive (HSE) or to members of the Gardaí as long as the report is made in good faith and is not malicious.
-Designated officers also include persons authorised by the Chief Page 19 of 23

-Executive Officer of Tusla to receive and acknowledge reports of mandated concerns
+Designated officers also include persons authorised by the Chief Executive Officer of Tusla to receive and acknowledge reports of mandated concerns about a child from mandated persons under the Children First Act 2015.